JanisGeise/sparseSpatialSampling/README.md

     # write XDMF file for visualizing the modes
     datawriter.write_xdmf_file()

-Alternatively, a wrapper function located in `examples/s3_for_cylinder2D.py` can be used for convinience as:
+Alternatively, a wrapper function located in `examples/s3_for_cylinder2D.py` can be used for convenience as:

     from s3_for_cylinder2D import write_svd_s_cube_to_file